makiki99/h3templates/templates/one_minute_madness/index.md

     * Treasure class artifacts are disabled in this zone.
     * Minor class artifacts have their frequency increased to 250, while Major class artifacts have their frequency increased to 800.
     * Two Pandora's Boxes with 10000 experience each spawn in this zone.
 In case of a very small desert, one or both of the boxes may be missing
-    * The following creature banks spawn in this zone
+    * The following creature banks spawn in this zone:
         * 2 Wolf Raider Pickets
         * 2 Dragon Fly Hives
         * 3 Churchyards